- Swim at secluded beaches on islands in the Adriatic Sea

 Standard sailing boats are usually from 35-45 feet long and can accommodate 2-8 guests.
 Premium sailing boats are usually larger and provide more comfort, but do not necessarily have more cabins.
 For guests who would like an even more luxurious experience, a cruise around the coastline on a gullet or a motor yacht can be organized instead.

-Enjoy the sea breeze as you sail towards the island of Vis, on a leisurely full day of sailing.
+Starting from Split, enjoy the sea breeze as you sail towards the island of Vis, on a leisurely full day of sailing.
 Sailing out from Split gives you a unique sea view of the city.
-On arrival there will be some time for swimming and snorkeling before docking in Vis Harbor for the night.
+On arrival, there will be some time for swimming and snorkeling before docking in Vis Harbor for the night.

 Leaving Vis in the morning, sail towards the small island of Bisevo to visit its magical “Blue Cave."
 If the weather is good, pay a visit to the so-called "Green Cave" as well.
 Later, proceed toward Korcula Island where you'll spend the night.

-Today, sail around the island to Korcula town.
-Stop to swim in beautiful small bays en route.
-Korcula town is the main town on the island, famous for its medieval walls and narrow streets that are patterned like a fish skeleton.
-The streets are designed like fish bones, branching off from a central street - a design made to reduce the effects of wind and sun.
+Korčula town is the main town on the island, famous for its medieval walls and narrow streets that are patterned like a fish skeleton.
+The streets are designed like fish bones, branching off from a central street—a design made to reduce the effects of wind and sun.
 Korčula lies on the east side of the island, populated even before the time of the ancient Greeks and is said to be the birthplace of the famous Italian explorer, Marco Polo.